 Here is a Turkish favorite recipe.
 Talas Kebabi is a spicy meat filled puff pastry and so easy to make.
 You'll love the exotic flavors in this!

-- In a skillet over medium heat, stir fry the beef until lightly brown.
+In a skillet over medium heat add the olive oil and stir fry the beef until lightly brown.

 - Add the onions and garlic and stir.